 To the Bates Class of 2024, you are about to join a community of passionately curious, unapologetically smart, stubbornly modest people in a joyful search for what’s next.
 Welcome!

-Connect with your new classmates and us by joining the Bates Class of 2023 Facebook Group and by tagging your photos and tweets with #BatesBound and #Bates2023.
+Connect with your new classmates and us by joining the Bates Class of 2024 Facebook Group and by tagging your photos and tweets with #BatesBound and #Bates2024.
 You can also show your pride by loading up on some Bates swag from the college store.
 See below for more information on upcoming events for admitted students and for your next four years!

 Log in to the Application Status Portal to see your decision.